raygun101/MarkupKit/README.md

 label.text = "Hello, World!"
 ```

+In addition to support for all system-provided view types, MarkupKit includes a set of `UIView` subclasses that make working with auto layout much easier.
+It also supports custom (i.e. application-specific) view types.

 ### Improves Productivity
 Building an interface in markup can significantly reduce development time.
 For example, the periodic table shown below was constructed using a combination of MarkupKit's layout views and `UILabel` instances: